CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

    ![](media/e124.png)

 1. The Devbox creation will take around 60 - 90 minutes time.
-You can move to the next exercise and come back later to check on the devbox environment.
+You can move to the next exercise and come back later to check on the Devbox environment.

    ![](media/2dgn86.png)